basselalsayed/basselalsayed/README.md

 #### Aberystwyth University (September 2012 to June 2016)

 - Economics BSc
-- 3rd Class
 - For my dissertation I analyzed the 2008 recession from a different perspective to what are widely attributed as the main causes.
 The economic mindset of opportunity cost and evaluating options has been key to my approach as a developer.

-## Experience

-**Brooks Holdings Ltd** (June 2016 to March 2019)
-_Operations Manager_

-- While at this private family office, was responsible for 5 businesses in 3 industries.
-- Small staff meant I had to coordinate well with others, and logistically plan out how to maintain operations.
-- High level of responsibility.
-Had to learn how to manage and train others, negotiate, find new business, write a business plan, budget, forecast, operations (accounting, legal, compliance, public relations) and schedule in a short period of time with minimal supervision or formal resources.
-It has contributed to my resilience and ability to work under pressure, juggle multiple balls.

 ## Interests